pubnub/pubnub-mcp-server/resources/sdk_docs/swift_channel-groups.md

 - to
   - Type: String
   - Default: n/a
-  - Description: The Channel Group to add the list of channels to.
+  - Description: The channel group name to add channels to.
 - custom
   - Type: PubNub.RequestConfiguration
   - Default: PubNub.RequestConfiguration()
   - Description: Per-request customization of PubNub configuration or network session.
-See Request Configuration.
 - completion
   - Type: ((Result<(group: String, channels: [String]), Error>) -> Void)?
   - Default: nil
-  - Description: Async result callback.
+  - Description: Async result of the call.

-Maximum number of channels: Up to 200 channels can be added per API call.

-#### Completion handler result
+Completion handler result:

-- Success: Tuple containing the channel group and the array of channels added.
+- Success: Tuple with channel group and array of channels added.
 - Failure: Error describing the failure.

 ### Sample code

 #### Add channels

+##### Reference code

 ```
 1

 ```

 ## List channels in a channel group

+##### Requires Stream Controller add-on

 Lists all channels in a channel group.